the remains of the main turret

 known fact is that with 200 days, Oahu holds the world record for longest continuous rain period.
 That puts the other nickname 'Rainbow

-To top it off we watched a really spectacular sunset at Waikiki Beach.
+To top it off we watched a spectacular sunset at Waikiki Beach.

-the USS Arizona Memorial in Pearl Harbor is build over the sunken Arizona, the last resting place of 1100 sailors
+the USS Arizona Memorial in Pearl Harbor sits over the sunken Arizona, the last resting place of 1100 sailors

 an old torpedo on display